jump-dev/JuMP.jl/docs/src/style.md

   between modifying and non-modifying variants of the same function like `scale` and `scale!`.

-Note that `!` is *not* a self-documenting convention because it is still ambiguous which arguments are modified when multiple arguments are present.
+Note that `!` is *not* a self-documenting feature because it is still ambiguous which arguments are modified when multiple arguments are present.
 Be sure to document which arguments are modified in the method's docstring.